 Vehicle Fuel Efficiency/Self-driving cars – Audi's Sport Quattro LaserlightV8 hybrid concept car can get 90 miles per gallon, has a self-driving mode and its laser headlights are three times stronger than standard LEDs.
 Not to mention, cars are now being built for mobile device connection, with Android's operating system becoming available in vehicles sometime this year.
 Furthermore, with the advancement of battery capacity and electric cars, Tesla and other manufacturers will continue to rise in popularity.

 LED light bulbs – Many researchers are surprised at the rapidness at which LED technology has evolved.
-Always considered a wise investment for consumers over time, with the official phasing-out of common incandescent bulbs enacted through recent legislature, the push to make these lamps more affordable for all consumers has done exactly that.
+Always considered a wise investment recent legislation has helped to make these light bulb types more affordable for all consumers.
 Now, the previous objections to these bulbs – price and color temperature familiarity – are all but gone due to the tremendous strides made in LED technology over the past few years.

 There are so many ways that innovation in technology is shaping our lives on a daily basis.
 Often it enhances our lives, making tasks easier or more efficient, and many times it actually makes us healthier and conserves the environment and its resources.
 Still, change can be a strong deterrent for many of us, and ultimately, it's up to each one of us to personally decide when we're ready to try something new.
 Are you ready?